xingyzt/notes/relativity/fluids.md

     \gamma_v \equiv \frac1{\sqrt{1 - v^2}}.
 \end{align*}$$

-(This section is unfinished because I have a midterm coming up lol)
+(This subsection is unfinished because I gotta study for midterms lol)

 ### Summary of the notation